We’re experts at information security, and we do it right. Outsource your monitoring with confidence that your data is

 The Collector has been carefully designed with high-security in mind.
 In operation, the Collector accepts no connections from your network, and initiates only outbound connections: either within your LAN to the devices it’s been assigned to monitor or out to the LogicMonitor platform.
-The Collector stores all device data in-memory and buffers it only long enough to transmit to LogicMonitor servers.

 What level of access does the Collector have to the devices it monitors?

-LogicMonitor’s best practices dictate that the Collector has the least possible privileges to gather instrumentation for any given device; typically, this is read-only access.
-Access configuration for a device is entirely within our customer's control, and our documentation provides details on how to configure the minimum required rights.
+LogicMonitor’s best practices dictate that the Collector have the least possible privileges to gather instrumentation for any given device; most devices require onlly read-only access.
+Access configuration for each device is entirely within our customers’ control, and our documentation provides details on how to configure the minimum required rights.

 How is data transmitted between the Collector and the LogicMonitor platform?

 All communication between the Collector and LogicMonitor’s service platform takes place only over the HTTPS protocol using TLS encryption encoded with only the strongest ciphers.
-Communication is always initiated by the Collector as outgoing HTTPS connections and are typically in accordance with our customer's existing firewall security policies.
-Further, the Collector uses certificate authentication to thwart any man-in-the-middle attacks between itself and the LogicMonitor platform.
+Communication is always initiated by the Collector, since outgoing HTTPS traffic can pass through a typical firewall configurations.
+Further, the Collector authenticates LogicMonitor using X.509 certificates to thwart any man-in-the-middle attacks between itself and the LogicMonitor platform.

-What kind of data is collected and stored?
+What kind of device data does LogicMonitor collect and store?

-There are two classes of information collected and stored by the LogicMonitor platform: device properties (IP address, system type, snmp community string, etc) and performance information (CPU load, disk utilization, request latency, etc).
-All device properties, including those that are not typically sensitive, are encrypted at rest on LogicMonitor’s systems.
+There are two classes of information stored by LogicMonitor: device metadata (IP address, system type, SNMP community string, configuration data, etc.) and performance information (CPU load, disk utilization, request latency, etc.).
+All device metadata, including those that are not typically sensitive, are encrypted prior to storage.
 Less sensitive performance data is stored in a proprietary high-performance time-series database system.

-What kind of user information does LogicMonitor store?
+What kind of personal information does LogicMonitor store?